 - how you feel about being a carer and how it may be affecting your life

-And although it is not expected of you that you will have prepared in advance for the assessment, it would help you to think of all the extra things you do as a carer and in particular the amount of time you spend on each of them.
+Although we don't expect you prepare in advance for the assessment, it would help you to think of all the extra things you do as a carer and in particular the amount of time you spend on each of them.

 After the assessment

-When the assessment is complete, you and your worker will agree a review date, which would be your opportunity to meet again and check that you are getting the help you need.
+When the assessment is complete, you and your worker will agree a review date, which is your opportunity to meet again and check that you are getting the help you need.

 If you are not happy with the support you get after your assessment, you can ask for an advocate to help you with this.

-The current Young Carers Action Plan aims is available to download.
-The plan aims to ensure the six principles of Sheffield's Adult, Parent and Young Carers Strategy are being put into action, and that the views of young carers in Sheffield are being acted upon.
+The current Young Carers Action Plan aims to ensure the six principles of Sheffield's Young Carer, Parent and Adult Carer Strategy are being put into action, and that the views of young carers in Sheffield are being acted upon.